Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

     var s8 : String = 1 # 5 - implicit type conversion
 ```

 One way to make a String is to convert a StringLiteral value with `String(value)`, as in line 3.
 This works exactly the same as the `var s9: String = "Mojo🔥"` in the previous line.
+Both work because String has a constructor __init__(inout self, strlit: StringLiteral).

 Implicit conversion of an integer to a string works in Mojo (see line 5), because String has a constructor __init__(inout self, num: Int).